Public services in Brighton and Hove: Gas and electricity supply

 The Hove Commissioners, forerunners of the local council, "began to take electricity seriously" in the 1880s.
 An Electric Lighting Committee was formed in April 1890 to consider the options.
-A private company, the Hove Electric Lighting Company, was formed shortly afterwards: its first act was to buy land at the junction of Holland Road and Davigdor Road to built a generating station, followed by the laying of mains.
+A private company, the Hove Electric Lighting Company, was formed shortly afterwards: its first act was to buy land at the junction of Holland Road and Davigdor Road to build a generating station, followed by the laying of mains.
 This started in 1893 and was still going on when the Commissioners bought out the company in 1914.
 Work also started in Aldrington parish around this time.
 A second generating station operated at Leighton Road in Hove between 1902 and 1928.
 The Holland Road facility was demolished in the 1980s and the site was redeveloped.
 Portslade residents were supplied by Brighton Corporation but paid a surcharge until 1931.